 4. Ignoring Environmental Factors

-The Error: Performing dynamic calibrations in poor weather, uneven terrain, or heavy traffic, which impacts calibration accuracy.
+Performing dynamic calibrations in poor weather, uneven terrain, or heavy traffic impacts calibration accuracy.

 - Schedule dynamic calibrations for clear weather and low-traffic times.